- What are the COVID-19 policies in campus housing?

-No. All payments for housing (application fee and advance payment) must be made online.
+No. All payments for housing (application fee) must be made online.
 You should apply for housing and pay your application fee online, the day after accepting your offer of Admissions.
 Some students will have an Application Fee waiver.

 - What is the process for cancelling my housing contract?
 Can I cancel after the fall semester?